 Some employers offer 403(b) plan participants the opportunity to make Roth 403(b) contributions.
-If you're lucky enough to work for an employer that offers this option, Roth contributions could play an important role in maximizing your retirement income.
+If you have access to this option, Roth contributions could play an important role in maximizing your retirement income.

 What is a Roth 403(b)?